Tell me what happened when the encouragement of years went awry.

 with the ultimate elevator, the one that never stops and goes so very fast

 you wonder why and never know.
-Some say there you find a new Eden,
+Some say you find a new Eden there,

-I am not so sure, it may be a new Hell.
+I am not so sure it is not a new Hell.
 Too many insist upon being correct

-according to biblical injunction, the many I have fled whose teachings all
+according to biblical injunction, so many I have fled from all teachings

 Is that why when Milton was blind he justified the ways of God to men?